thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 Client MUST ensure that this `nonce` is unique for the validity window of the signature, as defined by created and expires attributes.

+### Additional headers

+Agents MAY include additional components, such as specific HTTP headers, in the signature.
+This can be prompted by the origin requesting additional headers, as described in {{requesting-message-signature}}, or initiated by the agent to provide more information within the signature scope.
+For example, an agent might include an HTTP header expressing its intent and sign it.

+Origins MAY ignore certain headers at their own discretion, and request a new signature, as described in {{requesting-message-signature}}.

 ### Sending a request {#sending-request}

 An Agent SHOULD send a request with the signature generated above.
 Updating the architecture diagram, the flow looks as follow.